 - Suggest:If you want to go to a temple, you should choose a time when there are fewer people and keep quiet.

-During the Chinese New Year, the bereaved family is usually considered unlucky and unlucky, so traditional etiquette recommends that the bereaved family avoid paying New Year's greetings as much as possible to avoid bringing bad luck to others.
-But modernsocietyThis custom has gradually become more relaxed, and you can make appropriate judgments based on your own situation and surrounding environment.[[4]]
+During the Lunar New Year, bereavement is often considered unlucky and carries a sense of bad luck.
+Therefore, traditional etiquette recommends avoiding New Year's greetings to avoid bringing bad luck to others.
+However, in modern society, this custom has become more relaxed.
+You can make appropriate judgments based on your own situation and surrounding circumstances.[[4]]

-- Suggest:If the bereaved family still has the habit of paying New Year's greetings, they should first contact relatives and friends to confirm whether it is convenient and respect the other party's feelings.
+- Suggest:If the bereaved family still has the custom of paying New Year's greetings, they should first contact relatives and friends to confirm whether it is convenient and respect their feelings.

 Remarks:The above is for reference only.
-The actual situation should be determined by individual and familycustomIt depends.
+Your actual situation will depend on your personal and family customs.
 The most important thing is to respect others and treat them with courtesy.

 in short